Am I eligible to graduate?

 What happens after confirmation of my eligibility?

 After final grade release we will update your student record.
-If everything is in order, your student record will marked completed.
-We will then email you to confirm you are ready to graduate.
+If everything is in order, your student record will be marked completed.
+We will then notify you in your Student Portal to confirm you are ready to graduate.

 Am I eligible for a University Medal?